 Rates start at $63 and increase from there depending on your room preferences.

 Another fantastic option is Lanta Casa Blanca.
-This is an affordable 4-star hotel with a private beach, pool, and restaurant.
+This is an affordable 4-star hotel with a private beach, outdoor swimming pool, and restaurant.

 The best part about the Lanta Casa Blanca is the view during sunset.
 Ko Lanta is known for its sunsets so its best to stay somewhere you can enjoy them every night.

 Villas without a view start at $59 per night while beachfront villas cost around $104.

 Unlike other popular islands in Thailand, budget-friendly guesthouses and hostels are easy to find.